Why Your Gas Furnace Smells Like Gas When Starting Up

 Strong, persistent, or intensifying gas odours signal potential danger and require immediate attention.
 If the smell doesn’t dissipate after thirty minutes, grows stronger during operation, or appears when your furnace isn’t running, you may have a gas leak.

-Gas leaks can develop from cracked heat exchangers, faulty valves, or loose connections.
+Gas leaks can develop from faulty valves, damaged or loose gas connections, or problems in the burner or piping near your furnace.
 In British Columbia’s coastal climate, humidity and salt air can accelerate corrosion in heating systems, making these issues more common in older furnaces.
-Under the province’s Safety Standards Act, suspected gas leaks require immediate action.
+Provincial gas safety regulations and local utilities emphasize taking immediate action if you suspect a gas leak.

 If you detect a strong or persistent gas smell, evacuate your home immediately.
 Avoid using electrical switches, open flames, or anything that could create a spark.
 Once you’re safely outside, contact FortisBC’s emergency leak line at 1-800-663-9911 or call emergency services.
+Do not try to find or repair the leak yourself, adjust gas piping, or relight equipment until a licensed gas contractor or utility representative has told you it is safe.
 Don’t re-enter your home until professionals have declared it safe.

-Pay attention to accompanying symptoms like headaches, nausea, or dizziness, which could indicate carbon monoxide exposure from incomplete combustion.
-Furnaces over fifteen years old are particularly susceptible to these problems and benefit from annual professional maintenance to ensure safe operation.
+Pay attention to accompanying symptoms like headaches, nausea, or dizziness, which can be signs of carbon monoxide exposure from incomplete combustion.
+Older furnaces, especially those over fifteen years old, may be more susceptible to safety issues and benefit from annual professional maintenance to help ensure safe operation.
+Make sure carbon monoxide (CO) alarms are installed and tested regularly, and follow local code and manufacturer guidance on where to place them and when to replace them.

 Keep Your Home Safe with Expert Gas Furnace Service

 If you notice that your gas furnace smells like gas during startup, it’s crucial to address the issue promptly.
-At The Comfort Group, located in Vancouver Island, we offer professional gas furnace inspection and repair services.
+At The Comfort Group, based on Vancouver Island, we offer professional gas furnace inspection and repair services.
 Our team of experts understands the unique challenges of heating systems in British Columbia’s coastal climate.

 Don’t wait for problems to escalate.
 Regular maintenance ensures your furnace operates safely and efficiently.
-Schedule a gas furnace inspection in Vancouver Island today to protect your home and family.
+Schedule a gas furnace inspection on Vancouver Island today to help protect your home and family.